 Ranches Primary School experienced its first KHDA inspection in March 2018.
 It was one of three newly inspected schools that achieved a Good rating on first inspection - a milestone in itself, since, although Acceptable is the minimum requirement expected by the Dubai Schools Regulator, the KHDA aims for all schools to be rated Good or above.

-Closer review of the report shows that Students' attainment in English, Maths and Science, were rated Good across both the Foundation and Primary sections of the school.
-Progress was rated Very Good for all three subjects in the Foundation section and Good in the Primary School.
+Closer review of the report shows that Students' attainment and progress in English, Maths and Science, were all rated Very Good across both the Foundation and Primary sections of the school.
 In the three core Arabic-based subjects taught in Primary only of Islamic Studies, Arabic as a first language and Arabic as an additional language, all criteria were rated Acceptable.
-This will need to be an area of focus for the school if it is to improve its rating from Good in the next inspection round.
+This continue to need to be an area of focus for the school.
 Learning skills were rated Very Good across the school.

 The key indicator of Protection, Care, Guidance and Support of students was also found to be very effective overall, with Health and safety, including arrangements for child protection / safeguarding, rated Outstanding across the school, with Care and Support rated Very Good.
-The school was noted for its inclusive focus and rated Good in regard to the provision and outcome of students with SEND.
-Inspectors found "A well-qualified and experienced leader [who] provides a clear vision for the development of inclusive provision.
-The school is resourced well with very good facilities and access arrangements.
-The specialist team works very effectively with students and provides guidance and support to classroom teachers."
+The school was noted for its inclusive focus and rated Very Good in regard to the provision and outcome of students with SEND.

 The KHDA inspection report made the following recommendations to Ranches Primary School for improvement in the coming year, noting that the school should:

-Entrance test fees are AED 500 and there is a registration fee of AED 500.
+Entrance test fees are AED 500 and there is a registration fee of AED 500 - both are non-refundable.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.